 To reap the benefits of accepting Apple Pay, you must let customers know it’s a payment option.

-Here are some popular and easy ways to show you accept Apple Pay:
+Here are some popular and easy ways to show you accept Apple Pay.

 Business owners can go to Apple’s Places on Maps website and “claim” their business place.
 Once you do this, your business location will appear on Apple Maps; you can add an Apple Pay icon to your Apple Maps listing and everywhere your business appears across all Apple devices.

+On its Apple Pay Merchant Supplies page, Apple offers resources to help retailers advertise their Apple Pay acceptance status, including decals.
 Order the Apple Pay glass and register decals kit to display the Apple Pay logo at your business on the front window and at each cash register.
 The kit is free and includes:

 If you have a mobile app for your business, add an in-app message sharing that you’re now accepting Apple Pay and give customers a button to set up Apple Pay on their devices.